shieryl-ryle/ftw-de-bootcamp/README.md

 ## 🛠 Setup Instructions

+To keep all work within a consistent namespace, replace all 'myk' phrases with a unique name.

 ### A. Provision & Harden the Server

 | Step                    | Command / Action                                                                                                         | Notes                           |